 Taylor Schilling has as thin a theatrical resumé as anyone in A MONTH IN THE COUNTRY, but she dominates the first half of the Classic Stage Company’s production of Turgenev’s pre-Chekhovian comic drama.
 She is imposing in stature and resonant as a bell, with a focus astute and un-rattled by the peculiarities of the material.
-Turgenev’s dramaturgy, in 1855, had not yet absorbed the Naturalistic techniques that would make such stage conventions as soliloquies and asides seem realistic.
-Even a longish speech ostensibly delivered to another person can seem like a breach in the fourth wall that Turgenev’s writing is, in the main, adept at establishing.
-Schilling, alone in the cast, is unfazed from the start by the odd shifts of perspective that this requires from the actors.
-She is, perhaps, as a star of the TV show Orange is the New Black, attuned to the imagined foci that acting for a camera requires and has an instinct for transferring that awareness to live performance.
-More often it is the opposite from camera-centric performers.
-I have seen such fine on-camera actors as Clare Danes and Susan Sarandon bamboozled by the question of where to look and whom to talk to in a stage production (as though disconcerted by the lack of a red light).
-In this case it is Schilling’s colleagues who take until after the intermission to make sense of the frequent shifts in focus.
-She is comfortable with them from the start and is especially good at capturing the poetry of long reflective monologues that challenge the naïve fantasies of the other characters with a frank recognition of human psychology.
+The 1955 Turgenev hadn’t absorbed the Naturalistic techniques that would make such stage conventions as soliloquies and asides realistic.
+Even a longish speech ostensibly delivered to another person can seem like a breach in the fourth wall that Turgenev is otherwise adept at constructing.
+Alone in the cast, Schilling is unfazed by the odd shifts of perspective this requires.
+A star of the TV show Orange is the New Black, she is perhaps attuned to the imagined foci of acting for a camera and instinctively transferring that awareness to the stage.
+More often it is the opposite; I have seen such fine on-camera actors as Clare Danes and Susan Sarandon bamboozled by where to look and whom to talk to onstage (as though disconcerted by the lack of a red light).
+In this case, it is Schilling’s colleagues who take until after the intermission to make sense of the shifts in focus.
+She masters them from the start and is especially good at capturing the poetry of long reflective monologues that challenge the naïve fantasies of the other characters with a frank recognition of human psychology.

 The play is, in that vein, a psychological comedy built around a set of aristocratic manners that are, like the upper classes themselves, beginning to crack under the pressure of cultural and historical change.
 The social conventions in A MONTH IN THE COUNTRY are, in this respect, not unlike the theatrical ones that are feeling the pressure of Turgenev’s prototypical Naturalism (he came closer to naturalizing them in the subsequent FORTUNE’S FOOL, as Alan Bates demonstrated so brilliantly a few years back).
 The nub of the drama is the socially unacceptable but psychologically real “love” that Natalya, the Schilling character, who is married to Arkady, played by Anthony Edwards, feels for Alexsey, tutor to her ward Vera, respectively played by Mike Faist and Megan West, and the parallel unrequited “love” felt by Arkady’s best friend Mikhail, played by Peter Dinklage, for Natalya.
 There are also feelings between Alexsey and Vera, the latter of whom is being proposed to through an intermediary by a decent but unappealing older neighbor, to say nothing of the goings on of the servants, companions, and older family members.
 That this comes off as proto-Naturalistic, rather than morphing into a French farce, says something about the depth of Turgenev’s psychological insight and sociological observation.